edgedb/edgedb/docs/datamodel/links.rst

 only the links need to be added, this can be done in an ``update`` query instead of an ``insert`` as shown in the example above.

-Updating a link's link property is similar to adding a new one except you can select the link on the object instead of selecting from the object type since the link has already been established.
+Updating a link's property is similar to adding a new one except that you no longer need to select from the object type being linked: you can instead select the existing link on the object being updated because the link has already been established.
 Here, we've discovered that Alice is actually Bob's *step*-sister, so we want to change the link property on the already-established link between the two:

 .. code-block:: edgeql